simon-ritchie/apysc/docs_src/source/int_and_number.md

 **[Parameters]**

 - value: int or float or Int or Number
   - Initial integer value.
-If float or Number value is specified, that value will be cast to integer.
+If the `float` or `Number` value is specified, this class casts it to an integer.

 **[References]**